 Geckos, the cutest lizard if you ask me, are found along the Colorado River.
 A threatened species, the desert gopher tortoise, is found in the scrub in the western side of the park.

 In terms of more visible creatures, the mountain short-horned lizard is abundant around the forests near the rim.
 You’ll probably spot a few if you do any hiking into the Grand Canyon, along with salamanders and toads.

 Snakes and scorpions

-What animal would you like to see if you visited the Grand Canyon?
+What forms of Grand Canyon wildlife would you like to see if you visited this iconic national park?